Skip to main content

 Article page loads

-SDK hides #premium-content (CSS)
+SDK hides #premium-content immediately (synchronous — no flash)

 SDK checks access (extension first, then API)